solana-foundation/developer-content/content/guides/getstarted/full-stack-development-list-app.md

 declare_id!("CfqCT3ojotQKHizmE73CBo95LT6MLCKQCEm3dnztJPUk");
 ```

-The first line of code imports all the necessary components from the Anchor framework making them readily available for use in the program.
+The first line of code imports all the necessary components from the Anchor framework, making them readily available for use in the program.

 This `declare_id` macro declares the program's ID, a unique identifier for the program on the Solana blockchain.